Please also check out our Guide to Summer Camp at CWR!

 What happens if my child is placed on a waiting list?
 In the event that your child is placed on the waiting list for a week of camp, you will still be presented the option to register for another week of camp.
 If an opening becomes available in your first-choice week you will be contacted by our office.

 What does my camper need to bring to camp?
-You will find a baggage list under the Forms section of the website and in your account.
+You will find a baggage list under the Forms section of the website and in your account dashboard.
 Please note that any personal sports equipment brought to camp will be used only in the established camp program and under the supervision of the activity leader.
 Camp Willow Run does not accept the responsibility for loss or damage to such equipment.
 Skates and skateboards can not be used while at CWR.
 Firearms, fireworks, alcohol, and illegal drugs are not allowed at CWR.

 How many beds are in each boxcar?
 Each boxcar will sleep 11 people.
 There are 5 sets of bunk beds and a counselor’s bed in each boxcar.